-War Survival Guide – Check here how it may be useful for YOU
+The Official Guide about How to Survive in a War – Check here how it may be useful for YOU

-Due to the military conflict in neighboring Ukraine, yesterday (05.04.2022) the Polish government issued a 36-page war survival guide outlining what we (civilians) should do in the event of war.
+Due to the military conflict in neighboring Ukraine, yesterday (05.04.2022) the Polish government issued a 36-page guide outlining how to survive in a war and what we (civilians) should do in this type of event.

 The manual is in Polish, but I translated the most interesting points for this article.
 This is not an official translation.

-The manual’s advice was written by specialists and is useful not only to Poles but to anyone living in a region threatened by military threats.
+The manual’s advice on how to survive in a war was written by specialists and is useful not only to Poles but to anyone living in a region threatened by military action.

 It even includes instructions on what to do in the event of a radiological, chemical, or biological disaster.